2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

-A common problem for beginners in retrieving ECMWF datasets is the mismatch in the definition of these parameters.
-For example, if you would like to retrieve operational data before ``June 25th 2013`` and set the maximum level to ``137`` you will get an error because this number of levels was first introduced at this effective day.
-So, be cautious in the combination of space and time resolution as well as the field types which are not available all the time.
+A common problem for beginners in retrieving ECMWF datasets is a mismatch in the choice of values for these parameters.
+For example, if you try to retrieve operational data for 24 June 2013 or earlier and set the maximum level to 137, you will get an error because this number of levels was introduced only on 25 June 2013.
+Thus, be careful in the combination of space and time resolution as well as the field types.

 .. note::

     Sometimes it might not be clear how specific parameters in the control file must be set in terms of format.
-Please see the description of the parameters in section `CONTROL parameters <Documentation/Input/control_params.html>`_ or have a look at the ECMWF user documentation for `MARS keywords <https://confluence.ecmwf.int/display/UDOC/MARS+keywords>`_
+Please consult the description of the parameters in section `CONTROL parameters <Documentation/Input/control_params.html>`_ or have a look at the ECMWF user documentation for `MARS keywords <https://confluence.ecmwf.int/display/UDOC/MARS+keywords>`_

-In the following we shortly discuss the main retrieval opportunities of the different datasets and  categoize the ``CONTROL`` files.
+In the following, we shortly discuss the typical retrievals for the different datasets and  point to the respective ``CONTROL`` files.

 Public datasets
 ---------------

-The main difference in the definition of a ``CONRTOL`` file for a public dataset is the setting of the parameter ``DATASET``.
-This specification enables the selection of a public dataset in MARS.
-Otherwise the request would not find the dataset.
+The main characteristic in the definition of a ``CONTROL`` file for a public dataset is the parameter ``DATASET``.
+Its specification enables the selection of a public dataset in MARS.
+Without this parameter, the request would not find the dataset.
 For the two public datasets *CERA-20C* and *ERA-Interim* an example file with the ending ``.public`` is provided and can be used straightaway.

 .. code-block:: bash